Jennifer Fredricks, Professor of Human Development, Director of the Holleran Center for Community Action and Public Policy

 Fredricks recently received a three-year grant from the National Science Foundation for a study on math and science engagement and is looking for Connecticut College students interested in joining her research team.

-Her first book, titled "Eight Myths of Student Disengagement: Creating Classrooms of Deep Learning," will be published by Corwin Press in February, 2014.
+Her first book, titled "Eight Myths of Student Disengagement: Creating Classrooms of Deep Learning," was published by Corwin Press in February, 2014.
 In the book, she uses current advances in educational research to debunk eight educational myths related to student disengagement, discusses implications for classroom practice and provides extensive opportunities for educators to apply practical strategies that are supported by current research.
 As Professor Fredricks states, "Disengagement is one of the biggest problems teachers report facing in their classrooms.
 Data from national studies suggest that 40-60% of students are showing signs of disengagement.
 Increasing engagement is the key to addressing problems of low achievement, high levels of student boredom and alienation, and high dropout rates.
 A growing body of research shows that it is possible to increase engagement in schools by making changes to the social and instructional environment.
 Many states have adopted the Common Core and the Next Generation Science standards, which are designed to help students develop the knowledge and higher-order thinking skills that are necessary to be successful in college and high-skilled careers.
 This book will help K-12 teachers create the kind of environments of deep learning and engagement that are necessary to meet the Common Core and Next Generation standards."

 Fredricks was a recipient of the National Academy of Education/Spencer Postdoctoral fellowship for a research project on the academic and psychological consequences of extracurricular participation.
 She was also a postdoctoral fellow with the MacArthur Network for Successful Pathways through Middle Childhood, an interdisciplinary group of the leading researchers who study this age range.
 She serves as a consultant on school engagement for several grants and for the Southeastern Regional Educational Laboratory.
 She is also involved in policy efforts to increase athletic opportunities in both school and out of school time for girls and low-income youth.